naoufal/docs/docs/crew-api/Responses.md

 ## Successful Responses

-Successful responses are always returned as an array of items.
-Responses are not enveloped.
+Responses are not enveloped, and return the item(s) you request.

 ### Example: response

-This is an example of a response for a single resource, such as `GET /api/resources/1.json`:
+This is an example of a response for a single resource, such as `GET /api/resources/1.json`.
+It will return the object you request.

 ```
 HTTP/1.1 200 Ok

-[
 {
     "id": 1,
     "name": "A resource",
     "created": "2016-03-29T20:34:47-0400"
 }
-]
 ```

 ### Example: list response

-This is an example of a response for multiple resources, such as `GET /api/resources.json`:
+This is an example of a response for multiple resources, such as `GET /api/resources.json`.
+It will return an array of objects that were requested.

 ```